-… whether we will run out of resources on earth in the future, and what will happen if we do?
+In this guide, we consider whether we will run out of resources on Earth, and what will happen if we do.

-– Freshwater and Drinking Water
+– Freshwater (& Drinking Water)

 – Agricultural and Arable Land

 – Agricultural Topsoil